Yellowen/Owrang/docs/user/setup/docs.user.setup.accounting.md

 Option to create will only appear if you click on a Group (folder) type Account.

-ERPNext creates a standard structure for you when the Company is created but it is up to you to modify or add or remove accounts.
+Owrang creates a standard structure for you when the Company is created but it is up to you to modify or add or remove accounts.

 Typically, you might want to create Accounts for